srikargade1/bushnell/README.md

    - Track progress and vocabulary.
    - Integration with existing language learning tools (e.g., flashcards, quizzes).

-Here's a rough plan for building the app:
+# Rough plan for building the app:

 ### 1. Frontend Development
 - Use a framework like React for building the user interface.